 Deven Ghelani, Director and Founder, Policy in Practice

-The new app will build on our successful online Benefit and Budgeting Calculator, available through GOV.UK which allows users to check their eligibility for certain benefits.
+The new app will build on our successful online Better Off Calculator, available through GOV.UK which allows users to check their eligibility for certain benefits.
 The app will provide ongoing, personalised support to give people with insecure earnings the ability to plan for the next month.

 Helping new claimants to access the widest range of support will have an immediate impact on economic recovery.
 Personalised on-going calculations will help users to manage their monthly income, empower people to make more informed choices and move people towards financial independence.

 Nearly 6 million people claim Universal Credit now, and this is growing.
 At the same time, £10 billion of benefits is unclaimed each year.
 If just 10% of claimants use My Benefits Calculator to access all the support they’re eligible for we will help 600,000 people to build their financial resilience.